-The democratic state cannot be truly democratic without being secular as well, and this will protect minorities as a society and individuals (for each member of these minorities) and grant them their cultural rights and freedom to practice their religious rights without allowing them to establish exclusive religious and / or ethnic political organizations.
+The secular democratic state of citizenship will protect minorities as communities and as individuals by guaranteeing them full rights to practice their religious rites without allowing them to establish religiously colored political organizations and / or ethnic exclusive.

 Organizing on religious, confessional and ethnic bases is only possible in the fields of language, art, culture, education but not in the field of politics (political parties) because it is contrary to the principles of the secular state.
 The sectarian political parties are expressions that cannot be claiming constitutional legitimacy in the name of the collective rights protected by the Constitution.
 They are incompatible with the principle of the neutrality of the state and its superiority over ethnic, linguistic, religious and national affiliations.

 Therefore, we cannot accept this constitutional democracy tailored to the bi-national state, which does not openly mention its name in this program.
 The binational state is back through constitutional democracy.